 Not have a history of smoking, so you can heal faster

 At Rowe Plastic Surgery, the talented team works together during your evaluation for either skin removal surgery or a tummy tuck.
-The doctors want to understand your overall health, medical history and cosmetic goals to determine if you’re a good candidate for either surgery.
+The doctors want to understand your overall health, medical history, and cosmetic goals to determine if you’re a good candidate for either surgery.

 What’s the Procedure for Skin Removal Surgery or Abdominoplasty?

-Skin removal surgery and abdominoplasty can take between two and five hours.
+Abdominoplasty in New Jersey can take between two and five hours.
 During these surgeries, you can expect a general series of steps, including:

 Consultation/medical review.
-During your initial consultation, the surgeon carries out a thorough review of your body, takes your medical history and may recommend panniculectomy to remove the excess abdominal skin.
+During your initial consultation, the surgeon carries out a thorough review of your body, takes your medical history and may recommend a panniculectomy to remove the excess abdominal skin.
 During this time, you discuss your expectations and your doctor tells you what’s possible and what’s not.
 The doctor also discusses possible outcomes and any risk of complications.

 Preparations.
 Your doctor gives instructions on medications to stop or reduce, as well as lifestyle habits to avoid, such as smoking and alcohol.